 The City extends a special thank you to the Wolf River Pipes and Drums Group for their wonderful program.
 The group featured the proud heritage of Scottish music in celebration of this event!
 The group, including several members from Lakeland, performs extensively in Memphis and the Mid-South, including Tennessee, Kentucky, Missouri, Arkansas, Alabama and Mississippi.

 The City also gives special thanks Dr. Paul Criss, Pastor of New Salem Church, who served as served as Master of Ceremonies, and most especially, all the volunteers that helped make the event possible!

 On September 18th, Mike Dougherty of DJ Michaels Entertainment sang 50’s and 60’s music at the Senior Center.
-Mike sings classics from the “Golden Era of Rock & Roll” including the hits of Elvis, Deon & The Belmonts, Johnny Tilloston, Ricky Nelson, Buddy Holly and other artists of the era. (photo to left)
+Mike sings classics from the "Golden Era of Rock and Roll" including the hits of Elvis, Deon and The Belmonts, Johnny Tilloston, Ricky Nelson, Buddy Holly and other artists of the era. (photo to left)

 On September 13th, Dr. Charlotte Jackson, with St. Francis Hospital, explained the symptoms, causes and treatment for shingles, which is a painful rash disease caused by the same virus as chickenpox.

 On September 12th, Cathy Yawn gave a talk on techniques to gain control over the household clutter and organize your living space.
 For over eight years, Cathy has worked with individuals and presented at area senior centers on how best to reduce household clutter. (photo to right)